calwilee/aboutme/docs/Projects.markdown

 permalink: /projects/
 ---

-this is where projects will be placed
+this is where projects will be placed.
+Add exploratory data science notbook here